Odissi music: Prehistoric music

-Ancient Odisha had a rich culture of music, which is substantiated by many archaeological excavation throughout Odisha.
+Ancient Odisha had a rich culture of music, which is substantiated by many archaeological excavation throughout the state of Odisha.
 At Sankarjang in the Angul district, the initial spade work exposed the cultural stratum of the Chalcolithic period (400 BC onward).
 From here, polished stone celts and hand-made pottery have been excavated.
 Some of the Celts are narrow but large in size.
 Thus they are described as Bar-celts.
 On the basis of bar-celts discovered in Sankarjung it could be argued that they were an earlier musical instrument in India.
 Scholars have referred to these as the earliest discovered musical instruments of South East Asia.

 Kharabela & Ancient Caves

 There are vivid sculptures of musical instruments, singing and dancing postures of damsels in the Ranigumpha Caves in Khandagiri and Udayagiri at Bhubaneswar.
 These caves were built during the reign of the Jain ruler Kharabela of Kalinga in the 2nd century BC.
 In inscriptions, Kharabela has been described as an expert in classical music (gandhaba-beda budho) and a great patron of music (nata-gita-badita sandasanahi).
 Madanlal Vyas describes him as an expert who had organized a music programme where sixty four instruments were played in tandem.
 Kharabela was an emperor of the Chedi dynasty.
 Chedi was the son of Kousika, a Raga that is said to have been created by sage Kasyapa according to Naradiya Sikhya.
 The ancient musicologists of Odisha, like Harichandana belonged to the Naradiya school.
 The Raga Kousika is an extremely popular raga in the Odissi tradition, even until date.

 One of the caves of Udayagiri is known as the Bajaghara Gumpha, literally meaning 'hall of musical instruments'.
 It is designed such that any musical recital inside is amplified by the acoustics of the cave.